Epidemic (film): Reception

 The film was screened in the Un Certain Regard section at the 1987 Cannes Film Festival.
 It was nominated for Best Film at the Fantasporto International Fantasy Film Festival in 1988.

-On Rotten Tomatoes, the film has a rating of 27%, based on 7 reviews, with an average rating of 5.4/10.
+On Rotten Tomatoes, the film has a rating of 25%, based on 8 reviews, with an average rating of 5.4/10.
 On Metacritic, the film holds a score of 66 out of 100, based on 4 reviews, indicating "generally favorable reviews".

 Robert K. Elder of the Chicago Tribune gave the film 3 out of 4, and wrote: "Will never be confused with von Trier's great films.
 But it is an intriguing introduction to his later cinematic obsessions".
 The Village Voice called the film "among [Lars von Trier's] better and most revealing movies".
 Chicago Reader gave the film 3 out of 5, and wrote: "Aside from the Pirandellian games and some interplay of different film stocks there isn't much going on here, though von Trier rewards the patient with a strange and horrifying climax".

+Home media

+In 2023, The Criterion Collection released a 3K restoration of Epidemic as part of the Blu-ray box set, Lars von Trier's Europe Trilogy.